DariusSzablowski/uptime-tracker/README.md

 At first I wrote a few scripts to track whenever you turn your macOS on and off.

-In order for them to work you need to execute the following to lines in your :
+In order for them to work you need to execute the following to lines in your Terminal:
 ```
 sudo defaults write com.apple.loginWindow LoginHook /path/to/script/start_star_logger.sh
 ```